An Extractive-and-Abstractive Framework for Source Code Summarization: Evaluation

 \subsubsection{Experimental Settings}

-To train models, we first shuffle the training data and set the mini-batch size to 32.
+\deletion{To train models, we first shuffle the training data and set the mini-batch size to 32.
 For each batch, the code snippets are padded with a special token $\langle PAD \rangle$ to the maximum length.
-We set the word embedding size to \textbf{512}.
+We set the word embedding size to 512.
 For LSTM unit, we set the hidden size to 512.
-The margin $\beta$ is set to 0.6.
 We update the parameters via AdamW optimizer~\cite{2015-Adam} with the learning rate 0.0003.
-To prevent over-fitting, we use dropout with 0.1.
-All models are implemented using the PyTorch 1.7.1 framework with Python 3.8.
-All experiments are conducted on a server equipped with one Nvidia Tesla V100 GPU with 31 GB memory, running on Centos 7.7.
-All the models in this paper are trained for the same epochs as their original paper, and we select the best model based on the lowest validation loss.
+To prevent over-fitting, we use dropout with 0.1.}